Neuro-Foundation/neuro-foundation.io/Root/neuro-foundation.io/OpaqueUniqueIdentifiers.md

 </manufacturers>
 ```

-**Note:** The registry is public and can be downloaded by anyone.
+**Note**: The registry is public and can be downloaded by anyone.
 To avoid bottle-necks and single points of failure, the registry should be
 distributed by alternative means, such as via parent brokers to chile brokers, as described in the chapter on [Software Updates](/SoftwareUpdates.md).
 A broker detecting a new Manufacturer ID (or an unknown Manufacturer ID) can choose to download the registry and make it available to its
 child brokers.
 A root broker, or the trust anchor itself, can also regularly download or publish its registry to its children, for instance, once a